The global shortage in health workers is a global crisis that is undermining efforts at international development.

 Decision-makers in all countries have a responsibility to consider the impact of their policies on this global crisis.
 The World Health Organization Global Code of Practice on the International Recruitment of Health Personnel, adopted by all WHO member states in 2010, provides an impetus for action, but the Code itself has limits and is voluntary, needing political will to implement it.

 With various initiatives during this week’s Health Worker Week, including the launch of a new EC funded project ‘Health workers for all and all for health workers across eight European countries, we hope to build momentum and political will in the UK and across the EU to address our responsibility to the countries whose health systems we have helped to undermine.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.